 “It’s really sad to see younger sistergirls and brotherboys committing suicide because they are not being accepted by their family and friends, it’s something that really needs to be fixed.
 It (being transgender) is sometimes considered taboo and a lot of sistergirls growing up in traditional communities are often shunned and pushed away.

 “This is an attitude that prevailed since Christian missionaries arrived within the community – changing the thoughts of our old people, but sistergirls have always been there.”

 In early February in Alabama, USA, police were called to investigate an elderly Indian man simply because he was walking suburban streets.
 The caller identified Sureshbhai Patel as as a “skinny Black man,” and therefore suspicious.
 Patel had only recently arrived in the USA to help his son with his newborn baby.
 He did not speak English, but he complied with the officers as best he could, but he was still thrown violently to the ground.
 Continue reading Otherness, Racism and Police Violence

 Professor Brittney Cooper’s excellent analysis of Prince’s 11-word protest at the Grammys is a must-read.
 Prince said: “Albums still matter.
 Like books and Black lives, albums still matter.”
 Professor Cooper notes Prince was the only artist to speak the words Black Lives Matter, in a way that linked violence against Black Americans to the devaluing of art.
 It was a statement against the insidious connection between racism and capitalism.
-She writes:

 “Resisting neoliberal logics means asking why the means of self-care elude us, why the erosion of communities and schools and art is happening.
 Resisting means asking how the logic of neoliberalism daily forecloses our ability to be fully human.”